When she turned 18, her father registered a company in her name. That’s just how things are in the Nutti family.

 “I really don’t know.
 But I have noticed that people from other indigenous cultures throughout the world also like bold, bright colours.
 I also know that the Sámi were very good at bartering.
 They were clever hunters who could trade pelts and hides for silver and beautiful fabrics.
 Then, back in the day, you received the equivalent of a lumberjack’s weekly wage in exchange for a fox fur or wolverine pelt.
 The hunter held hard currency in his hand.”

 Leila tells us that, according to Sámi tradition, a piece of silver jewellery is placed in the crib of a newborn child.
 Nowadays, young parents hang a silver ring in the child’s baby carriage.
 Otherwise, the gufihttarat (the underworld people) will exchange the child for one of their own.
 You might take similar tales with a grain of salt.
-But here, in ‘normal’ society, many of us still have Luther on our backs, and the Japanese culture has the word karoshi, meaning death by overwork or job-related exhaustion.
+But I guess many of us here still have Luther on our backs, and the Japanese culture has the word karoshi, meaning death by overwork or job-related exhaustion.
 In the Sámi culture, the birth of a child was not taken lightly.
 If you can afford to put a piece of silver jewellery in the crib, at least you can support your family.
 When Leila Nutti turned 18, her father registered a company in her name.
 That’s just how things are in the Nutti family.
 Cultural heritage in a modern form – contemporary árbediehtu.